Begleri: Modern revival

-Historically, begleri was associated with the Greek mangas subculture, and the rebetiko style of music, popular until the 1960s.
+Historically, begleri was associated with the Greek mangas subculture and the rebetiko style of music, popular until the 1960s.
 In recent years, begleri has grown in popularity outside of Greece, as a skill toy and everyday carry item.
 This has led to a proliferation of begleri designs and styles, using all manner of modern materials.
 The recent uptick in interest among collectors and skill toy enthusiasts dates back to at least the early 2010s, when it began gaining popularity on hobbyist sites.
 As the popularity grew in online forums and social media, different styles of play began to emerge.
 A wide range of different styles of play and categories of tricks have developed, many of which can only be performed with relatively long-stringed begleri, termed "long game" by enthusiasts.

 Due to the nature of play, begleri have shifted from traditional ornate beads to simpler performance-oriented beads.
-Two common begleri types are monkey-fist "beads", made from paracord, and solid beads, which can be made of metal (aluminum, steel, titanium), acrylic resin, Delrin, or wood.
-Monkey-fist begleri are commonly made by people beginning to practice "slinging", the common term for begleri manipulation; solid type beads are becoming more and more common, and there are few companies that are developing new geometries of beads based on feedback from consumers.
+Two common begleri types are monkey-fist "beads", made from paracord, and solid beads, which can be made of metal (aluminum, steel, titanium), acrylic resin, Delrin, Ultem, or wood.
+Monkey-fist begleri are commonly made by people beginning to practice "slinging", the common term for begleri manipulation; solid type beads are becoming more and more common, and companies develop new geometries of beads based on feedback from consumers.